JuanLiz/smart-parking-esp32/README.md

 * ESP32 Development Board
 * DS1990A iButton(s)
-* 1-Wire iButton Reader (e.g., a simple probe connected to a GPIO pin with a pull-up resistor)
+* 1-Wire iButton Reader (a simple probe connected to a GPIO pin with a pull-up resistor)
 * Servomotor (e.g., SG90 or similar)
 * 16x2 I2C LCD Display
 * Active or Passive Buzzer
-* Appropriate resistors (e.g., 4.7kΩ pull-up for the 1-Wire data line)
+* Appropriate resistors (4.7kΩ pull-up for the 1-Wire data line)
 * Breadboard and connecting wires

 ## Software & Libraries